aliakarma/wildfire-governance-agentic-ai/README.md

 The GOMDP enforces safety at the environment boundary via a cryptographic invariant; any policy—random, greedy, or trained—satisfies the governance predicate by construction (Theorem 1).
 Safety is decoupled from optimality (Corollary 1).

+Note: In the experiments and codebase the smart-contract and blockchain enforcement are simulated in software (a Python model of a smart contract and consensus).
+Theorem 1 is a formal property of the GOMDP model; our implementation exercises a simulated cryptographic enforcement mechanism for reproducible experiments and stress tests.
+Interpret claims about "environment-level cryptographic enforcement" as properties of the GOMDP model together with the simulated smart-contract implementation used for evaluation.

 ---

 ## Quick Start